rhdhorchestrator/serverless-workflows-config/docs/main/move2kube/README.md

 See https://www.rhdhorchestrator.io/orchestrator-helm-operator/postgresql on how to install a PostgreSQL instance.
 Please follow the section detailing how to install using helm.
 In this document, a `secret` holding the credentials is created.

+## General pre-requisites

+Knative eventing communication must be enabled by setting the `eventing` spec in the SonataFlowPlatform by following https://github.com/rhdhorchestrator/orchestrator-helm-operator/tree/main/docs/main/eventing-communication.

+> [!NOTE]
+> In this guide a Kafka cluster is installed along with the broker but you could also use a in-memory broker.
+However, bear in mind that in-memory brokers are not resilient.

 ## Automated installation
 Run the [installation script](install_m2k.sh):